-Roo Code hit 3 million cumulative downloads, 1.52 million active installs, and 23.3k GitHub stars.
+Roo Code hit 3 million cumulative downloads, 1.6 million residual marketplace installs at archive, and 24.1k GitHub stars.
 It was one of the most important open-source agentic coding projects of the past two years.
-The team's reason for shutting it down is specific: they do not believe IDEs are the future of coding.
+The team's reason for shutting it down is unusually specific: they do not believe IDEs are the future of coding.
+They bet the company on Roomote, a Slack-first cloud agent.
+Every Roo user now has to pick a side on the same question.

 That is a real philosophical position worth engaging with, not a throwaway line.
-This post is for Roo Code users who need somewhere to go before May 15.
-We will map the landscape honestly, flag our own tradeoffs, and tell you which option fits which kind of user.
+This post maps the landscape honestly, flags our own tradeoffs, and tells you which option fits which kind of user based on whether you agree with Roo's thesis or not.

 What actually happened